If you're preparing to head out on the water this summer, check the Bureau's round-the-clock forecast service for all Australian coastal waters.

 Swell waves don't enter enclosed waterways, but do have a dramatic effect on entrances to these areas.

 Enclosed waterways are affected by sea waves — waves produced by the wind blowing across the region.
-A sea height of one metre can create enough chop to swamp a small boat.
+A sea height of half a metre may create enough chop to swamp a small boat.
 For coastal waters, you need to consider swell and sea waves.
 Swell waves can be of considerable danger near reefs and breakwaters.

 The combination of sea and swell heights indicates the wave conditions you may experience.
 But you can't just add one to the other.
 For instance, a 2.5 metre swell and 2 metre seas results in wave conditions over 3.2 metres.
 See how to calculate combined sea and swell height.